WELCOME TO MADAGASCAR FISHING

 Our fishing expeditions last five days at sea, without returning to base.
 We reach places where others do not fish, which is why we have such results.

-Morning on the Ocean: Starting the Day with a Fishing Rod
+Morning on the Ocean: Starting the Day with a Fishing Rod on Madagascar

 Madagascar – just the name evokes thoughts of exoticism, wild nature, and endless possibilities.
 However, for fishing enthusiasts like myself, who have been fishing there for eight years, it is primarily an eldorado full of emotions, adventures, and spectacular catches.